smudger/blog-client/content/posts/test-post.md

 image_caption: some spring flowers

 ---
-Here's a picture of some nice flowers
+here's a picture of some nice flowers

 ![Alternative text](../img/foo.jpg)![](../img/foo.jpg)